Ragheb Alama: 2008–present: Backstage Production

 In 2010, and again under his own production company Backstage Production, Ragheb released the environment-themed album Seneen Rayha which included the number one singles "Seneen Rayha" and "Betfell".
-The album solidified Alama's position as the number one artist in the Arab world and was sold in all branches of Starbucks Coffee along with a B-side compilation album titled "Starz Vol. 1" that included the hit collaboration with Shakira "Good Stuff (Remix)".
+The album solidified Alama's position as the number one artist in the Arab world and was sold in all branches of Starbucks Coffee along with a B-side compilation album titled Starz Vol. 1 that included the hit collaboration with Shakira "Good Stuff (Remix)".

+In 2014, Ragheb released Habib Dehkati (English: The Reason I Smile) under Backstage Production which contained fourteen songs.

 Other work

 Near the end of 2011, Alama was announced as the head of jury for the new MBC show Arab Idol, which is a remake of the show, American Idol.
 Joining Alama on the panel were Ahlam, Nancy Ajram and Hassan El Shafei.
 The Arab Idol team began its auditioning tour around the Middle East and the UK in September 2011.

 In 2013, he was appointed by the United Nations Environmental Program (UNEP) as the Goodwill Ambassador in West Asia.

 In 2015, he was a jury of The X Factor beside Elissa and Donia Samir Ghanem.
 In 2019, he was on the fifth season of The Voice: Ahla Sawt, leading his act Mahdi to victory.